Video to turn your CEO into a rockstar for your audience

 You need a director who understands how to get the right on-screen performance from your CEO by asking leading questions, guiding the CEO through how to condense their answer to get to the secret sauce that they know needs to be in the edit, ensuring that their hair is perfect, the lighting looks good, that they look relaxed, natural, comfortable yet still command respect and present with integrity.

-Its actually no small ask.
+It’s actually no small ask.

 It’s a big deal and you should treat it as such.

-A key tip if you are looking to produce longer format content with your CEO like a strategy video or a key note address video is that you should look for a date in the calendar well in advance where you can secure the CEO for a longer block of time.
+A key tip if you are looking to produce longer format content with your CEO such as a strategy video or a key note address video is that you should look for a date in the calendar well in advance where you can secure the CEO for a longer block of time.

 You may even want to book some time in the CEO’s calendar for some short rehearsals for such content so that again they can look their best and present their best image on camera.